Canop/broot/website/docs/documentation/installation.md

     cargo install --path .

+!!!
+Note
+	Windows users: broot may need additional rights at first use in order to write its configuration file

 # Installation Completion : the `br` shell function

 broot is convenient to find a directory then `cd` to it, which is done using `<alt><enter>` or `:cd`.